 “I idea, ‘Well, this is beside the point,'” he recalled. “‘But to those men, it’s not.
 So I bet this is the way I’m going to make friends.'”

-There had been instances he struggled studying social cues or could not recognize why he had disillusioned a person.
+There had been instances when he struggled to study social cues or could not recognize why he had disillusioned a person.

 “I desired to make my mark,” Harville said.